qgis/QGIS-Enhancement-Proposals/qep-342-charts.md

 Finally, a new QgsVectorLayerPlotDataGenerator class will be added that takes care of generating plot data from vector layers.
 The class will iterate through features to prepare the plot data based on a provided set of user configured series.
+The class will take care of filtering features as well as aggregating values.
 The iteration and data preparation will happen in a non-blocking manner off the main thread.

 ### Layout chart item